steverozen/mSigHdp_paper_sup_files_x1/README.md

       - ground.truth.syn.sigs.csv The ground truth signatures used to generate the synthetic data (identical for all SBS and for indel synthetic data sets)
       - {SBS,indel}\_syn_tumor_spectra\_{no,moderate,realistic}_noise.pdf Plots of the synthetic spectra

-  - ***raw_results*** contains 4 directories, one for each tested program.
+  - `raw_results` contains 4 directories, one for each tested program.
 Each directory contains:
-	- 3 Directories: None / Moderate / Realistic (sometimes indicated as High noise); each contains 5 directories called seed.Y, Y ∈ {145879, 200437, 310111, 528401, 1076753}
+	- 3 Directories: `None` / `Moderate` / `Realistic` (sometimes indicated as High noise);
+	  each contains 5 directories called seed.Y, Y ∈ {145879, 200437, 310111, 528401, 1076753}

-	Each seed.Y contains:
+	Each seed.Y directory contains:
 	  - summary (summary of one run)
 		- extracted.sigs.pdf: plots of extracted signatures
 		- full.cossims.ex.to.gt.csv: Full cosine similarity matrix between ground-truth and extracted sigs.